umbraco/UmbracoDocs/12/umbraco-cms/fundamentals/backoffice/README.md

 ## Node

 A node is an item in a tree.
-The images and folders in the Media section are shown as nodes in the Media tree, pages and content in the Content tree, and so forth.
+Media section items appear as nodes in the Media tree, while pages and content are displayed in the Content tree, and so on.

 ## [Dashboards](../../extending/dashboards.md)